contanpe/PSCI/Theory Roadmap and Abstract.md

         τ∝ϕ⋅ln⁡(e)⋅1π

+And can be expressed as a φ-e modulated standing wave:

+τ= π/ϕ⋅e ​≈ 1.618 × 2.718/3.1416 ≈ 1.40001358367 Hz, approximately.

+(From the creation myth= "Change and constant together through a Pulse created Novelty, which turned Irreversible"

+This frequency unifies:

+    Biological rhythms: DNA vibrations, neural oscillations.

+    Physical torsion fields: Kozyrev’s superluminal waves.

+    Conscious perception: Cortical inhibition/exhibition dynamics.

 This unifies Consciousness (O), Change (ɸ), and Constant (e) into a hyperdimensional operator, where time’s arrow is both irreversible and harmonically structured.
 The equation O(t) thus encodes a transcendental feedback loop, enabling the All Eternal to eternally rediscover itself through fractal novelty.

 Time’s pulse as perceived arises from longitudinal waves (ϕ) propagating through all matter.
 DNA’s vibrational modes (e.g., terahertz frequencies) and cortical oscillations share a φ-scaled harmonic structure.
 Let's take DNA for example: